antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 ### Installation

-1. Download the binary from Meshroom home page
+1. Download the binary from [Meshroom home page](https://alicevision.org/#meshroom)
 2. Unzip it in any folder.
 3. Open a terminal and from this folder run `./Meshroom` to launch the GUI.
-In my case I can type ` ~/Documents/Apps/Meshroom-2019.2.0/./Meshroom` to launch the app.
+In my case I've to type ` ~/Documents/Apps/Meshroom-2019.2.0/./Meshroom` to launch the app.

 ### How-to